 Taxes in the U.S.

-This page introduces WashU international students and scholars to the basic concepts of the U.S. tax system.
-Most international students and scholars need to file tax documents even if they do not earn income in the U.S. We recommend that you read this entire page to understand what requirements apply in your specific situation.
-Sprintax […]
+This page introduces WashU international students and scholars to basic concepts of the U.S. tax system.
+Most international students and scholars need to file tax documents even if they do not earn income in the U.S. We recommend you read this entire page to understand what requirements apply in your specific situation.
+Basic concepts The […]

 Tax Documents